 The facts, facets, and features of the polar bear

-They look cute, they seem cuddly, but if the mood strikes and opportunity presents itself, they’ll make a messy meal of you - mittens and all.
+They may look cute and sometimes cuddly, but if the opportunity presents itself, they’ll make a mighty messy meal of you - mittens and all.

 Polar bears are the undisputed sovereigns of the Arctic.
 And as one of the major draws of Arctic cruises, they’re high on the must-see list for north-bound adventurers, even if we can’t promise all passengers will see one during their voyage.